openvinotoolkit/openvino/docs/IE_DG/Memory_primitives.md

 InferenceEngine::BlockingDesc({1, 20, 20, 25}, {0, 2, 3, 1}); // or
 InferenceEngine::BlockingDesc({1, 20, 20, 25}, InferenceEngine::Layout::NHWC);
 </pre>
-2. If you have a memory with real dimensions {N: 1, C: 25, H: 20, W: 20} but with channels which are blocked by 8, you can define it using next parameters:<br/>
+2. If you have a memory with real dimensions {N: 1, C: 25, H: 20, W: 20} but with channels that are blocked by 8, you can define it using next parameters:<br/>
 <pre class="brush:cpp">
 InferenceEngine::BlockingDesc({1, 4, 20, 20, 8}, {0, 1, 2, 3, 1})
 </pre>
 3. Also you can set strides and offsets if layout contains it.
-4. If you have a complex blob layout and you don't want to calculate the real offset to data you can use methods
-<code>InferenceEngine::TensorDesc::offset(size_t l)</code> or <code>InferenceEngine::TensorDesc::offset(SizeVector v)</code>.<br/>
+4. If you have a complex blob layout and you don't want to calculate the real offset to data you can use the <code>InferenceEngine::TensorDesc::offset(size_t l)</code> or <code>InferenceEngine::TensorDesc::offset(SizeVector v)</code> methods.<br/>
 For example:
 <pre class="brush:cpp">
 InferenceEngine::BlockingDesc blk({1, 4, 20, 20, 8}, {0, 1, 2, 3, 1});